Photos: ALADDIN, Ariana DeBose & More Perform at Disney's Christmas Day Parade

 |

-During the parade, the Broadway and North American Tour Cast of Disney’s “Aladdin” performing “Friend Like Me,” with Michael James Scott as the Genie and Adi Roy as Aladdin.
-Ariana DeBose will be performing "This Wish" from Walt Disney Animation Studios’ “Wish.”
+Ariana DeBose will also be appearing to perform "This Wish" from Walt Disney Animation Studios’ “Wish.”

+The Broadway company of Disney’s Aladdin is set to celebrate its 10th anniversary in March 2024.

+The North American tour of Disney’s Aladdin begins performances at Dr. Phillips Center for the Performing Arts in Orlando, FL on January 3rd and plays through January 7th, before continuing Atlanta, GA.

 In addition to the parade itself, musical performances for the “40th Anniversary Disney Parks Magical Christmas Day Parade” include Mickey Guyton, Derek and Julianne Hough, The Smasking Pumpkins, and more.